PenguinMod/PenguinMod-Home/README.md

 # Skibidi.Teach-Home
-A main dashboard page with approved lessons.
+A main dashboard page with Skibidi games.